 We used several approaches to validate the model.
 First, we provided preliminary methods and results to manufacturers, patient groups, and clinical experts.
 Based on feedback from these groups, we refined data inputs used in the model.
 Second, we varied model input parameters to evaluate face validity of changes in results.
-Finally, we compared results to other cost-effectiveness models in AD.
+We performed model verification for model calculations using internal reviewers.
+Finally, we compared results to other cost-effectiveness models in atopic dermatitis.

-6.3 Cost-Effectiveness Model: Results
+Cost-Effectiveness Model: Results